-Apparently, Coke had chosen option number three, for "Spotlight Bands" would return that September, on a different network (Blue), with a modified format and title ("The Victory Parade of Spotlight Bands"), and traveling fever - this time, the show sent bands to military bases and war production plants around the country, with a survey of servicemen deciding who played on Saturday.
+Apparently, Coke had chosen option number three, for "Spotlight Bands" would return that September, on a different network (the Blue), with a modified format and title ("The Victory Parade of Spotlight Bands"), and traveling fever - this time, Coke sent bands to military bases and war production plants around the country; a survey of servicemen decided who played on Saturday.

 No challenges to logo, sound or image copyrights are either inferred or implied.

 To return to the Mutual Tribute Site home page, click here.